macloo/python-beginners/web_scraping/README.md

 We do not need `get_text()` in this case, because the contents of the `src` attribute are nothing but text.
 There are never tags inside the `src` attribute.

 There's a lot more to learn about BeautifulSoup, and we'll be using Mitchell's book for that.
+You can also [read the docs](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).